 Status

-Before pushing your local changes back to LeadCMS, it's important to understand what will be created, updated or conflicted.
-The status command provides a dry‑run view of the synchronisation state.
-It compares your local MDX/JSON files with the remote CMS and categorises the results without making any changes.
+Before pushing local changes back to LeadCMS, it's important to understand what will be created, updated or conflicted.
+The status commands provide a dry‑run view of synchronisation state without making changes.

 Running the command